PreviousView allNext

 Compulsory insurance can increase your costs as a car owner because you have to pay for it.
 However, if you are involved in an accident, insurance can help lessen the cost of damage you face.
 This can also make it easier for you to manage the cost of insurance better.

-Can uninsured drivers currently face penalties in NZ?
+Can uninsured drivers currently face penalties in New Zealand?

 In New Zealand, you don’t need to have car insurance.
 But if you drive without it and get into an accident, you could have big problems.
 You might have to pay for damages or get a fine.
 An insurer may not help cover your costs, and you could have legal issues.
 It is a good idea to get legal advice if you are in this situation.

-Are there any proposed changes to make car insurance compulsory in NZ?
+Are there any proposed changes to make car insurance compulsory in New Zealand?

 New Zealand does not plan to make car insurance mandatory right now.